-Zé Manel dos Ossos is a restaurant in Coimbra Baixa, Coimbra.
-Rated 4.7 stars from 2927 Google reviews.
-Known for the ossos are what they're known for and service that actually cares.
-Best for group dinner and solo dining.
-Ranked #2 of 15 in Coimbra Baixa.
+Zé Manel dos Ossos is a bistrô in Coimbra Baixa, Coimbra.
+Rated 4.7 stars from 2972 Google reviews.
+Known for signature ossos and home-style portuguese cooking.
+Best for lunch and dinner.
 Price range: € 10–15.

 Zé Manel dos Ossos